 Where a student is involved in bullying others outside school, e.g. in the street or through the use of the internet at home, parents will be asked to work with the school in addressing their child's behaviour, for example restricting/monitoring their use of the internet or mobile phone.
-Referral of the family to external support agencies will be made where appropriate including the school's community police officer.
+Referral of the family to external support agencies will be made where appropriate.
 Parents may wish to seek advice from other external agencies such as kidscape or BullyingUK.